-Can I drive on an existing drivers’ license when I arrive in Dubai or must I take another test?
+Can I drive on my licence from home in Dubai, or must I take another test?

 This depends on the country of origin.
-Those from Europe, Australia and the US do not have to take the test.
+Those from Europe, Australia, the US, and selected other countries do not have to take the test.
 Instead, these new arrivals must go to the Roads and Transport Authority with their existing licence, passport and resident permit.
-There they will be required to take an eye test before being issued with a UAE license.
-Prior to receiving their residence permit expats may drive a rental vehicle using a license from their home country.
-A comprehensive list of who is exempt from retaking the test is available from the Dubai Roads and Transport Authority.
+There, they will be required to take an eye test before being issued with a UAE licence.
+Before receiving their residence permit, expats may drive a rental vehicle using a licence from their home country.
+A comprehensive list of the nationalities exempt from retaking the test is available from the Dubai Roads and Transport Authority.
 Have a look at our guide page to learn more about transport and driving in Dubai.

 What is the average expat lifestyle in Dubai like?

 This really depends.
-It used to be that because of generous employment packages Western expats could live the high life in Dubai.
-Most people lived in large villas, had domestic help, drove expensive cars and still had plenty of money to spare.
-Now those packages are becoming less and less common, and many expats are downsizing considerably.
+In the past, generous employment packages enabled Western expats to live the high life in Dubai.
+Most expats lived in large villas, had domestic help, drove expensive cars and still had plenty of money to spare.
+These days, packages aren't as generous, and many expats are downsizing considerably.
 That said, expats will still be able to live comfortably, even if the lavish lifestyle once associated with Dubai is unreachable.
-Eating out is affordable, almost anything and everything can be delivered to one's home (groceries, mobile phone credit, DVDs etc.) and there is no shortage of things to do, including golf, water sports, scuba diving and even skiing.
+Eating out is affordable, almost anything and everything can be delivered to one's home and there is no shortage of things to do, including golf, water sports, scuba diving and even skiing.